johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 - **Note:** Any edits you make to settings in Intune or the Edge management service for the same Intune configuration policy should sync.

- Note
+ [!Note]

-Any policies you apply with Microsoft Edge management service will be overridden if they conflict with an existing Group Policy Object (GPO) or Mobile Device Management (MDM) policy that's set on the device.
+>Any policies you apply with Microsoft Edge management service will be overridden if they conflict with an existing Group Policy Object (GPO) or Mobile Device Management (MDM) policy that's set on the device.

 #### Export a configuration policy